Safety Guide for Photon Factory Users

 - If you need to use radioisotopes or nuclear fuels such as U and Th, even in a small amount, please contact the persons in charge of radiation safety.

 - Eating and drinking are prohibited in the experimental halls.

-- You are requested to submit the "Declaration of introduction of samples/chemicals into the Photon Factory" form two weeks before your arrival at PF.
+- Every user group must submit a "Declaration of introduction of samples/chemicals into the Photon Factory" form two weeks before the first day of the beam time.
 Please declare any substance which you will bring, regardless of amount or form.

 - Prevention of loss and theft of samples and chemicals brought into the Photon Factory is your responsibility.
 Please contact the Unten-Toban if you require temporary storage for hazardous substances.
 Chemicals may only be stored at KEK during your stay, and must be removed from the campus when your stay is over.

 - Experiments creating liquid waste should be carried out in the chemistry laboratory, physiology laboratory or biological sample preparation rooms.
 The last ones can be found in the RI area.

 - Hazardous chemicals such as acids or alkalis are stored in ID-card controlled cabinets in the chemistry laboratory.
 Please ask the Unten-Toban if you wish to use them.

 - When you use the chemistry laboratory, please note the location of the shower and eye-washing facility before starting work.